Josh Christopher: Personal life

 Christopher is the youngest of four siblings, all of whom have played basketball.
-His brother, Patrick, played professionally, including a brief stint with the Utah Jazz of the National Basketball Association (NBA).
+His brother, Patrick, played professionally, including a brief stint with the Utah Jazz of the NBA.
 Patrick's godbrother is former NBA player Tayshaun Prince.
 Christopher's sister, Paris, played college basketball for Saint Mary's but suffered a career-ending injury as a freshman.
-His brother, Caleb, was a player for Arizona State University and is now a player for Tennessee Tech.
+His brother, Caleb, was a player for both Arizona State University and Tennessee Tech, ending his career at NAIA Hope International University.
 Christopher's father, Laron, is a musician.
 His parents are devout Christians.
+Christopher is often known as "Jaygup," a nickname created in his childhood.